-The operation data and parameters can be set using an accessory data setter OPX-2A or data setting software MEXEO2, or via RS-485 communication.
+The operation data and parameters can be set using an accessory data setter OPX-2A (sold separately) or support software MEXEO2, or via RS-485 communication.
 Provide the OPX-2A or MEXEO2 as necessary.

 ■ Related products

 The BLE Series FLEX RS-485 communication type can be used via various network when connecting to a network converter.